 Some clients want help with appointing a contractor and working through the tender process or with overseeing the build itself.
 These are all areas in which I have considerable experience.
 The whole process is very flexible and any part of it can be undertaken in isolation depending on the client’s needs and requirements.

-Illustrations: Drawing to give you perspective views of the garden in relation to the plan.
+Illustrations: Drawings to give you perspective views of the garden in relation to the plan.

-Setting Out Drawings: A technical drawing which sets out the positions of all the elements of the design.
-Some constructors require this document from which to build the garden.
+Setting Out Drawings: A technical drawing needed by contractors to set out and build all the elements of the design.

 Monitoring Service: Overseeing the construction of the garden’s build.
 This ensures that the build is on schedule, within budget and of the right quality.